Provence

 The Romans made the region the first Roman province beyond the Alps and called it Provincia Romana, which evolved into the present name.
-Until 1481 it was ruled by the Counts of Provence from their capital in Aix-en-Provence, then became a province of the Kings of France.
-While it has been part of France for more than 500 years, it still retains a distinct cultural and linguistic identity, particularly in the interior of the region.
+Until 1481 it was ruled by the counts of Provence from their capital in Aquae Sextiae (today Aix-en-Provence), then became a province of the kings of France.
+It also hosted the Avignon papacy in the middle ages, when the Pope and his Curia fled Rome.
+While the region has been part of France for more than 500 years, it still retains a distinct cultural and linguistic identity, particularly in the interior of the region.